Drunk Driver Car Accident – Lawyers MN

 We Sue The Drunk Driver and Bar That Over Served Them.

-If you have been injured because a drunk driver rear-ended you or otherwise caused your auto accident – or one of your loved ones has been killed in a drunk driving car crash in MN – please contact a lawyer at our office for a free consultation.
+If you have been injured because a drunk driver rear-ended you or otherwise caused your auto accident – or one of your loved ones has been killed in a drunk driving car crash in Minnesota – please contact a lawyer at our office for a free consultation.
 See also, How to Get Medical Bills Paid.

 An experienced attorney will meet with you to discuss your drunk driver case at our offices in Minneapolis, Woodbury, and Edina.
 A lawyer will also meet with you at your home if you have been hit by a drunk driver in St. Paul MN, Forest Lake, Lake Elmo, or Brooklyn Park.
 We also come to Brooklyn Center, Anoka Minnesota, Plymouth, Rogers, Chanhassen, Chaska, Burnsville, Richfield, and other cities throughout Minnesota.